 In your fridge:

-- Keep fresh fish well wrapped or in air-tight containers for no more than two days on the bottom shelf.
+- Keep fresh fish well wrapped or in air-tight containers for no more than two days, otherwise consider freezing it.

-- Store fresh or smoked seafood below 40°F; store live clams, crabs, crayfish, lobsters, mussels and oysters in well ventilated containers.
+- Store fresh or smoked seafood at or below 40°F; store live clams, crabs, crayfish, lobsters, mussels and oysters in well ventilated containers.